mhhollomon/codevamping-blog/content/article/getting-started-with-google-cloud-functions/index.md

 Google has created a *lot* of documentation around the use and creation of cloud functions.
 But it is a bit scattered and can be hard to piece together.

-This article is an attempt to bring the basics it into one place for easy reference.
+This article is an attempt to bring the basics into one place for easy reference.
 Along the way, I'll hopefully add a bit of guidance as well.

 <!--more-->